ChalmersGU-data-structure-courses/lab-system/README.md

 Suppose you have created a group set on Canvas.
 We assume you have configured this group set in your course configuration module.
-Then you can mirror the group structure on Canvas by calling
+Then you can mirror the group structure on Canvas by calling:
 ```
 course.create_groups_from_canvas()
 ```